danog/MadelineProto/docs/TD_docs/methods/toggleChannelInvites.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Gives or revokes right to invite new members to all current members of the channel.
-Needs creator privileges in the channel.
+Needs appropriate rights in the channel.
 Available only for supergroups

 ### Params: